 – Marc Andreessen

-From a cruising altitude, a blockchain might not look that different from things you’re familiar with, say Wikipedia.
+From a cruising altitude, a blockchain might not look that different from other decentralized digital systems – like, say, Wikipedia.

 With a blockchain, many people can write entries into a record of information, and a community of users can control how the record of information is amended and updated.
 Likewise, Wikipedia entries are not the product of a single publisher.
 No one person controls the information.